ht-sdks/events-sdk-csharp/README.md

 analytics.Add(yourPlugin)
 ```

-### Example projects using Analytics-CSharp
+### Example projects using events-sdk-csharp
-See how different platforms and languages use Analytics-CSharp in different [example projects](https://github.com/segmentio/Analytics-CSharp/tree/main/Samples).
+See how different platforms and languages use events-sdk-csharp in different [example projects](https://github.com/ht-sdks/events-sdk-csharp/tree/main/Samples).

 ## Utility Methods
-The Analytics-CSharp utility methods help you work with plugins from the analytics timeline.
+The events-sdk-csharp utility methods help you work with plugins from the analytics timeline.
 They include:
 - [Add](#add)
 - [Find](#find)
 - [Remove](#remove)